Gethe/wow-ui-source/README.markdown

     * Gold rewards are deposited into the guild bank once the guild reaches level 5.
 The text for the Cash Flow guild perk has been updated appropriately.

+  * Guild Finder

+    * A new Guild Finder button will now appear on the Micro Menu for guild leaders, as well as players without a guild.

+    * A Guild Interests field allows players to form a guild around common
+interests: Questing, Dungeons, Raids, PvP, and Role Playing.

+    * An Availability field allows players to note whether or not weekdays or weekends are better for playing.

+    * The Class Roles field allows players to indicate the role or roles they are capable of, and willing to fill.

+    * A Comment box is also available for supplying additional information.

+    * Once a player has filled out the Guild Interests field, the Browse Guilds tab allows them to find guilds actively recruiting via the Guild Finder.
+Guilds listed here are displayed according to common interests.

+    * The Requests tab tracks all recruitment requests submitted by an unguilded player, or submitted to the leader of a selected guild.

   * The Guild Perk, Cash Flow, no longer prints out text to the Chat Log.
 Instead, the daily amount deposited is shown in the Guild Vault Money Log.
 In addition, players can view the weekly contribution in a new window at the